 - Significant or chronic substance use/abuse which compromises therapy

 - Active symptoms of psychosis at risk for progressive deterioration

-Other reasons why we may deny services and/or refer individuals to community resources include but are not limited to:
+In addition to the clinical reasons indicated above, some other reasons why we may need to deny services and/or refer individuals to community resources include but are not limited to:

 - Lack of motivation or engagement in treatment, as evidenced by: